x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/perform-G-Suite-migration.md

    user123@fabrikaminc.net
    ```

 5. Under **Select the users**, click **Choose File** and navigate to the CSV file of all the users you are migrating in this batch.
-If your CSV file contains additional columns besides the two mentioned above, click to select **Allow unknown columns in the CSV file**.
+If your CSV file contains more columns besides the two mentioned above, click to select **Allow unknown columns in the CSV file**.

    ![Csv file](../media/gsuite-mig-14-eac-csv.png)